UpekshaHerath/Blog-site-frontend-using-react/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+### `npx json-server --watch data/db.json --port 8000`

+Run the json server on port 8000.
+Default json server port is 3000.
+The db.json file has created inside the data folder.
+# endpoints
+    /blogs          GET         Fetch all blogs
+    /blogs/{id}     GET         Fetch a single blog
+    /blogs          POST        Add a new blog
+    /blogs/{id}     DELETE      Delete a blog

 ### `npm test`

 Launches the test runner in the interactive watch mode.\